cwibisono12/Clarion2-Trinity/README.md

 The output for the programs will generate multiple files which are basically a histogram represented as a 2D matrix.
 Please see sort/Clarion2_SpectraFiles.xlsx to see the lists of the files along with the notes about dimensions and descriptions.

 #Note for the PID:
 PIDs for Clarion2-Trinity are made separately for each GAGG.
+Gamma gate condition can also be made to give more restrictive requirement so that the separation between charged particles are more distinct.
 In order to produce the PIDs, one needs to compile differently with the one previously mentioned.
 To get the PIDs do the following:

 #Compile:
 ./build_pid.sh